Scuba Diving Gran Canaria: boat dives on the southwest coast

 Powered by 12Go Asia system

-Stay tuned for more information about traveling, scuba diving and other Canary Islands
+Stay tuned for more information about traveling, scuba diving, and other Canary Islands

 Stay tuned by signing up for my mailing list down here or subscribe to the Splashpacker YouTube channel.
 You can also follow Splashpacker on Facebook, Instagram, TikTok or LinkedIn.
 You can read more about diving and traveling on the Canary Islands, about how to become a dive pro and work as a diving instructor all around the world, and Safety Stop book.

 Splashpacker is a blog focused on scuba dive travel, preferably in an eco-conscious way.
 Supporting the local population, eco-conscious accommodations and businesses, and dive schools that actively contribute to ocean conservation, always get favored on Splashpacker.
-You can sign up for my mailing list below.
+I’m a single traveler myself and working abroad since 2006.
+So I also write about female solo travel.
+You can read more about me here.

 Little sail boat wreck dive site

-There are nicer wrecks that I will include in a future blog post 🙂
+There are nicer wrecks that I will include in a future blog post :-)

 Shell during scuba diving Gran Canaria by boat